victranfield/Week-6---SQL-Bookmark-Manager/README.md

 	so that I can remove obsolete bookmarks

 This is the basic view of the website.
 You will build it by working through the sequence of challenges.
 As you go on, we will be challenging you to extend the functionality of this website.

+### Database Instructions
+1. Connect to 'psql'
+2. Create the database using the 'psql' command 'CREATE DATABASE bookmark_manager;'
+3. Connect to the database using the 'psql' command '\c bookmark_manager;'
+4. Run the query we have saved in the file '01_create_bookmarks_table.sql'

 ### User Interface Sketch (Hi-Fi)